Image Credit: Shutterstock/Motortion Films

 If your teen is using psychotropic drugs, you will notice uncharacteristic conduct.
 This may be violent or unusual behavior after a simple request or an insignificant argument.
 When confronted, a teen under the influence will often have a defiant or inappropriate reaction.
 During the withdrawal phase, there may also be emotional instability and vulnerability.

 Some parents also choose to search for their teenager’s room for signs or other indications of abuse.
-Teens can come up with secretive places to hide drugs or alcohol, so beyond the obvious, you may want to look in DVD cases, beneath clothes in a dresser, inside fake makeup containers, buried in the dirt of a plant, inside a book that has pages cut out, inside medicine containers such as Advil, under a loose floorboards, or inside empty candy bags.
+Teens can come up with secretive places to hide drugs or alcohol, so beyond the obvious, you may want to look in DVD cases, beneath clothes in a dresser, inside fake makeup containers, buried in the dirt of a plant, inside a book that has pages cut out, inside medicine containers such as Advil, under a loose floorboard, or inside empty candy bags.

 Risk Factors of Substance Abuse